Trading System Development and Research Notes (2)

 Detailed Investigation

-We need to confirm the bid/ask prices shown by BF at that time.
-This can be confirmed by fetching the execution history and storing it in a database.
-Using a Python tool, I obtained the following output.
+I need the bid/ask shown by BF at that time.
+This needs to be confirmed from the execution history.
+Using a Python tool that continuously fetches execution history and dumps it into a DB, I obtained the following output.

-This suggests that the local price data was incorrect.
-Since I didn't have a log of the price data, I couldn't investigate further.
-I'll investigate again if it happens.
+From this, it seems that the locally held price data was incorrect.
+Since I didn't output logs of the price data, no further investigation is possible.
+I'd like to investigate again if it occurs again.

 Conclusion 2-2

-The reason for closing in a few seconds is not just due to the time lag.
+The reason for closing within a few seconds is not just due to time lag.

-There was no deviation of over 5,000 yen as seen in the Motivating Example.
-If the execution history and WebSocket data are correct, it means that there is a bug in the bot.
-I'll verify it again when I reproduce it.
+There was no deviation of over 5000 yen as seen in the Motivating Example.
+If the execution history and data distributed from WebSocket are correct, then there must be a bug in the bot.
+I'll verify again when it recurs.

-Hypothesis 3: BF WebSocket data is delayed by more than 500ms in over 75% of cases
+Hypothesis 3: Data from BF WebSocket is delayed by more than 500ms in over 75% of cases

-Although there is some overhead due to network delays, I'll investigate whether the delay is more than 500ms even when the server is in good condition.
+Although there's a certain overhead due to network delay, assuming that over 500ms is considered a delay, I'll investigate whether this occurs even when the server is in good condition.

 Measurement Method

-I ran the following program on GCP's asia-northeast1 for several hours.
-Since it is lightweight, I used an f1-micro instance.
+I'll run the following program on GCP's asia-northeast1 for several hours.
+Since it's lightweight, I'm using an f1-micro instance.

-I measured the delay every 10 messages and output it to an external file.
+It measures the delay once every 10 messages and outputs to an external file.

 Measurement Results

-Oh, the outliers are too extreme, making the graph unclear.
-Even if I remove the outliers, the graph remains similar, so let's look at the numerical values.
+Oops, the outliers are so extreme that the graph became incomprehensible.
+Even after removing one outlying data point, the graph looked similar, so let's look at the numbers.

 46359 rows